 Everything began innocently enough.
 The cheap bus from the airport worked out nicely and was a short walk to my hostel.
-After dumping the gear, I headed for the Adelphi Hotel to pick up my BeatleWeek bracelet to gain me access to events.
-An absolutely gorgeous brunette with penetrating eyes greeted me at the Help Desk and further convinced me that I’d made a good decision about the event.
+After dumping the gear, I headed for the Adelphi Hotel to pick up my BeatleWeek bracelet to gain access to events.
+An absolutely gorgeous brunette with penetrating eyes greeted me at the Help Desk and further convinced me that I’d made a good decision about the convention.

 HARD DAYS NIGHT SHOP – The best Beatle souvenir shop in Liverpool right at the top of Mathew Street features a “Fool on the Hill” sleeping outside.
 This area is the welcome mat of the city!

 Steps away from this sleeping derelict “The Busker” sings “Penny Lane” next to the famous Cavern Club.
-The sentimental lyrics fall to the ground in stark contrast to the scene unfolding on Mathew Street.
+The upbeat sentimental lyrics fall to the ground in stark contrast to the dreadful scene unfolding on Mathew Street.
 It’s only 3:11 pm in the afternoon, but you can already feel the crazy bubbling to the surface.

 Unfortunately, I am staying at the “current” ground zero of suck, the birthplace of the Beatles, better known as Mathew Street where they played 292 shows at the Cavern Club which is now a relocated simulation.
 Although the original pub where they drank before gigs at the Cavern is still there, “The Grapes” can’t begin to make up for utter degeneration of the hallowed street at large.

 THE GRAPES – The pub where the Beatles always grabbed a pint before performing at the Cavern.